Nai Garhi: Politics

 Naigarhi is under Deotalab vidhansabha.
-The first MLA of Deotalab was Thakur Someshvara Singh of Nagar high.
-Naigarhi also started holding the Municipality elections.
+The first MLA of Deotalab was Thakur Someshwar Singh of Naigarhi.
+Naigarhi also started holding the Municipality elections and Kunwar Harshvardhan Singh (Bablu Bhaiya), grand son of Thakur Someshwar Singh has won the election two times.

 Education

 Naigarhi has a two government schools, boys and girls separate.
 The other private schools are regional board affiliated, Hindi mediums are Saraswati Shishu Mandir, Saraswati Gyan Mandir, Jeevan Jyoti, and an only English medium school is Lok Manya Tilak High School in Mahavirpur.
 The only college is named after Thakur Someshvara Singh comprising the studies of Arts and Commerce.

 Tourism

 The tourism frequency of Naigarhi is very low due to its distance from highways.
 A couple of waterfalls, the most famous one in the small village of Bahuti which is some 5 km away from Naigarhi, the famous Maa Asthabhuja temple, the Naigarhi fort, the Panchmandir temple and the iconic view of a typical Indian village can be seen in Naigarhi.

 The Panchamandir is dedicated to Rama who is the main deity of the Sengar dynasty, Hanuman and Shiva.
 It resembles the fine stone carving art of the medieval India.
 There is also a temple dedicated to the goddess Kali which is located within the fort and is a popular tourist destination.